Not Just Women: Childlessness Cuts Men Up Too

 I and other men know.
 We’ve felt each cut.

-This week I was on BBC Breakfast, BBC News Channel and Channel 5 News talking about my personal experience of childlessness.
-Here’s what I shared on BBC’s Afternoon Live.
+When the report was first released I joined BBC Breakfast, BBC News Channel, Channel 5 News and other outlets talking about my personal experience of childlessness.
+The video above is what I shared on BBC’s Afternoon Live.
 I’ve included some backstory below, plus some additional thoughts.

 For ten years my wife Merryn and I dreamed of starting a family.
 Our journey in pursuit of that dream included special diets, courses of fertility-boosting supplements, healing prayer, even chiropractic sessions (you’ll try anything).
 The journey included numerous rounds of costly IVF treatment, and a year of assessment as potential adoptive parents followed by an agonising two-year wait for our hoped-for adoptive child.